Tanjina23/Ostad-Assignment-5/README.md

-# Backend for an e-commerce website
+# Developed the backend for a full-fledged e-commerce website